-Learn more on HHLS's website.
+Learn more about HHLS on the HLS Student Organizations website.

 Our world of fluid populations, where risk may be transferred as rapidly as data, demands a global response that is every bit as dynamic - and open to the unexpected - as our global challenges.
 The scale and complexity of emerging 21st century challenges will require scholars, practitioners, and policy makers - with different areas of expertise and perspectives - to create previously unimagined connections at the borders of traditional disciplines.

 Harvard University has among the world's strongest platforms for global health research and education with its internationally recognized schools of medicine, dentistry, and public health, acclaimed teaching hospitals, and prominent health-relevant institutes and centers.
 Building on this foundation, the Institute leverages the intellectual breadth and collective expertise of a body of world class non-health professional schools - providing a unique platform...

 The Purpose of the Multi-Regional Clinical Trials (MRCT) Center of Harvard and Brigham and Women's Hospital is…